U.S. Customers - Potential Tariff Action - Canada to U.S. shipments

 We greatly appreciate your business, regardless of geopolitical challenges and which country you call home.

-We want to keep you informed about the potential trade measures that could cause delays and costs with your cross-border (Canada to U.S.) shipments.
+We want to keep you informed about the trade measures that could cause delays and add costs to your cross-border (Canada to U.S.) shipments.

-On April 2, 2025, the U.S. Gov't is threatening to implement a 25% tariff on Canadian-made products.
+On April 3, 2025, the U.S. Gov't implemented a 25% tariff on certain Canadian-made products (Steel, Aluminum, Automobiles and their parts ... to date)

 We will continue to update this page as we learn more of these cross-border shipping challenges.